RavensbourneWebMedia/Dynamic-Web/misc/observations.md

 ## Week 2

 * Peer-learning: most groups opted for the safe powerpoint-style presentation, only one team proposed an unplugged activity.
 Maybe force them to use unplugged.
+And/or I should have modelled an unplugged activity (like the robot-game) in class before!
-* 4-people unplugged seems to engage people and it's a digestible demonstration of the app mechanics.
+* USER+HTML+JS+DB unplugged seems to engage people and it's a digestible demonstration of the app mechanics.
 * Workshop was a bit too long (10-15 minutes) and people seemed to be overwhelmed by the end of the session (probably also for the lack of fresh air in the room.

 ### Peer-learning